SnowHeight/SnowHeight/README.md

 05.05.23
 ToDo:
    Select a project
-  Cerate a team
+   Create a team
+   write specifications for the project
 Done:
    Project SnowHeight was selected
    Team was selected
+   Specifications defined

 General informations: